markeyser/cookiecutter-collabora/docs/how-to-guides/commit-message-standards-ml.md

 # Git Commit Message Standards for ML Projects

 !!! tip "Introduction"
     Clear, informative commit messages are vital for effective team collaboration in machine learning projects.
-This guide provides standards and tools for creating standardized commit messages, especially for including GitHub issue numbers or Jira keys.
+This guide provides standards and tools for creating standardized commit messages, including how to reference GitHub issue numbers or Jira keys.
+We follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification.

 !!! example "Commit Message Structure"
     Commit messages should follow this structure: